neelsmith/papyrus_to_pixels/docs/labs/index.md

 All four lab assignments have a common outline, that could be summarized as:

-1. define the goal of the notebook
+1. define the goal or problem you want to solve
 2. break down and identify specific subproblems to achieve the goal of the assignment.
 For each subproblem,
     1. define a test to assess whether your solution is value.
 Note that your test should initially *fail*!
     2. successfully implement a solution to the subproblem, and verify your success by passing your test(s).